-- (e)(f) In a municipal election year, a Code of Conduct complaint respecting a Trustee who is seeking re-election will not be received by the Integrity Commissioner and any open complaint investigation shall be suspended during the period starting on Civic Monday and ending when a new Board is deemed organized under section 6 of the Municipal Elections Act. - (f)(g) A formal complaint must be made within six (6) months of the alleged violation or no action will be taken on the complaint.
+- d) Where a complaint is brought forward by way of a Board decision under s.
+218.3(a) of the Education Act, 6.2 (a) will not apply. - e) In a municipal election year, a Code of Conduct complaint respecting a Trustee who is seeking re-election will not be received by the Integrity Commissioner and any open complaint investigation shall be suspended during the period starting on Civic Monday and ending when a new Board is deemed organized under section 6 of the Municipal Elections Act. - f) A formal complaint must be made within six (6) months of the alleged violation or no action will be taken on the complaint.